emilandyzch-hub/learngit/readme.txt

 rm test.txt
 git rm test.txt

-Creating a new branch is quick.
+Creating a new branch is quick ADM simple.